 After living years of hand-to-mouth existence in the developing countries around the world I settled down in Japan for an extended period.
 My hand to mouth living habits slowly waned as I began to enjoy the comforts of wealthier circumstances.
 For example, I began to treat myself to a weekly can of peaches.
 This was utterly delightful!
-After some months this turned into a biweekly splurge.
+After some months, this turned into a biweekly splurge.
 By years end I’d dropped all limitations.
 I’d buy a can of peaches anytime I desired.
 Whoopee!

 This experience opened my eyes to the relative nature of pleasure.
 What initially was a truly pleasurable treat revolved into a take-it-for-granted routine.
-Not surprisingly, this drove me to up the ante and seek out a real treat.
+Not surprisingly, this induced me to up the ante and seek out a real treat.
 Essentially, I had destroyed the initially divine luxury of peaches.

 Lesson learned: There is a fine balance in chapter 1’s, Hence always rid yourself of desires in order to observe its secrets; But always allow yourself to have desires in order to observe its manifestations.
 The better that balance is, the more pleasurable life actually turns out to be.
 In this case, sticking to one can of peaches a week would have been more satisfying overall.
 On the other hand, I would have missed out learning this important lesson.
-This corresponds to an essential fact of nature pointed out in chapter 36: If you would have a thing laid aside, you must first set it up.
+This corresponds to an essential fact of nature pointed out in chapter 36, If you would have a thing laid aside, you must first set it up.